Important Notice: Effective September 1, 2020

 • Designating a "partnership representative" on its 2020 IRS Form 1065

 Our forms of LLC operating agreements have this language included.

-We are former judicial law clerks committed to providing LLC operating agreement forms written clearly, without “legalese.”
+I am a former judicial law clerk committed to providing LLC operating agreement forms written clearly, without “legalese.”

 Don’t tackle it alone.
-We are here to help make it easy!
+I am here to help make it easy!